UseHover/hover-docs/installation.md

 {% include current_version.html %}

-To include the SDK in your app, add Hover to your app-level build.gradle dependencies:
+To include the SDK in your app, first add the Hover repo to your root build.gradle repositories:

+{% include gradle_repos.html %}

+ Second, add Hover to your app-level build.gradle dependencies:

 {% include gradle_dependencies.html %}